mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 ##### Plan Pause

-Pause the plan, or a specific phase in that plan with the provided phase name (or UUID)
+Pause the plan, or a specific phase in that plan with the provided phase name (or UUID):

 ```shell
 $ dcos kubernetes manager plan pause <plan> [<phase>]